nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Proposal Reward
 A reward paid to miners in CKBytes for proposing an unconfirmed transaction.
-After the transaction has been proposed it becomes eligible to be committed.

 #### See Also
 - [CKByte](#ckbyte)